flopezag/fiware-sla/README.md

        -H 'X-Auth-Token: <Ceilometer service token>' | jq .elements[].dimensions.region
   ```

-Now to request the meassurements associated to the ticket resolve time in the Spain region starting at 15/08/2018
+Now to request the measurements associated to the ticket resolve time in the Spain region starting at 15/08/2018
 just execute the following query:

 ```console